Test ID: CRHEP Chronic Hepatitis (Unknown Type), Serum

 Hepatitis C:

-Hepatitis C virus (HCV) is an RNA virus that is a significant cause of morbidity and mortality worldwide.
+Hepatitis C virus (HCV) is an RNA virus recognized as the cause of most cases of posttransfusion hepatitis and is a significant cause of morbidity and mortality worldwide.
 HCV is transmitted through contaminated blood or blood products or close, personal contact.
-It is recognized as the cause of most cases of post-transfusion hepatitis.
-HCV shows a high rate of progression (>50%) to chronic disease.
+HCV shows a high rate of progression (~75%) to chronic disease.
 In the United States, HCV infection is quite common, with an estimated 3.5 to 4 million chronic HCV carriers.
 Cirrhosis and hepatocellular carcinoma are sequelae of chronic HCV.

 The following algorithms are available: